Mdbook/redteam-scripts/service_herring/deploy/readme.md

 --help or -h                    |       Display this help menu --password-list [PASSWORDS]     |       Specify a list of passwords, separated by commas --user-list [USERS]             |       Specify a list of users, separated by commas
 ```
+## Using Target

+Using the `-t` or `--target` option, you can specify this script to first install on a specified target,
+and have that target deploy service_herring to every device on its subnet.
+Please use with caution!